 To close out this article, I want to add that in my experience the exercise of defining your niche is ever going.
 As your business evolves, you learn and grow, and your products and offers shift, your ideal client will change as well.

 Since I share awe-inspiring resources and must-have products for business builders like you who want to streamline their business – my content may contain affiliate links for products I use and love.
-If you take action (i.e. subscribe, make a purchase) after clicking one of these links, I’ll earn margarita-money which I promise to drink responsibly after creating more helpful content like this.
-All kidding aside, it’s my responsibility to let you know that an income (however small or large it may be) is made from recommending products I love, use and share with other awesome people like yourself.
+If you take action (i.e. subscribe, make a purchase) after clicking one of these links, I’ll earn a small commission.
+While it has no effect on your pricing, it’s my responsibility to let you know that an income (however small or large it may be) is made from recommending products I love, use, and share with other awesome people like yourself.
 With your support, I’m able to commit time to this blog and to each of you on your journey!

 A Website: 10 Reasons Why Your Business Needs One Immediately